-Today’s Guest: Mark Voger, the author of Monster Mash: The Creepy, Kooky Monster Craze in America 1957-1972.
+Today’s Guest: Mark Voger, author, Monster Mash: The Creepy, Kooky Monster Craze in America 1957-1972

 Watch this exclusive Mr. Media interview with MARK VOGER by clicking on the video player above!